Setup a JS server in a minute

 }

-We could tell it to minify the output, generate a sourcemap and whatnot, but we're in a hurry, we don't have time for this.
+We could tell it to minify the output, generate a sourcemap and whatnot, but I want to stick to our goal of quickly building a minimal server.
 The documentation is easy to find if you need it, though.

 To build the client-side bundle: